NOTE: This is post is part of a series called, How To Build a Scalable Company. Here are the other posts in case you missed them:

-So the next time you’re feeling stuck, just go back and give the Scalable Flywheel a spin!
+So the next time you’re feeling stuck, just go back and look at each one of these constraints!
 You don’t have to know all the answers, you just have to know the right questions to ask.

 And now, you have those questions!

 This truly is the secret to surviving flatlines…

 If you want help with this, if you want help resolving these constraints, if you want help building a plan, if you want help building an operating system, this is the work we do at The Scalable Company.

 And specifically, this is the work that we do at Founders Board, our highest level program where we work with founders individually to get this stuff resolved, to get you out of being the bottleneck of your business, and to get your company to scale.